Hotschmoe/strongs-simple-services/README.md

 2. Set up a reverse proxy (e.g., Nginx) to handle HTTPS
 3. Use a production-ready database (e.g., PostgreSQL) instead of SQLite
 4. Set up proper logging and monitoring

+### Public Access Options

+To make your web app accessible from the internet, you have several options:

+1. **Port Forwarding**: Configure your router to forward incoming traffic on a specific port to your local machine.
+This is suitable for simple setups but may have security implications.

+2. **Reverse Proxy**: Set up a reverse proxy server (like Nginx or Traefik) on a publicly accessible server.
+This provides more control and security features.

+3. **ngrok (for development/testing)**: We've included a commented-out ngrok service in the `docker-compose.yml` file for easy setup during development or testing.
+To use it:

+   a.
+Uncomment the ngrok service in `docker-compose.yml`
+   b.
+Add your ngrok auth token to the `.env` file:
+      ```
+      NGROK_AUTHTOKEN=your_ngrok_auth_token
+      ```
+   c.
+Run `docker-compose up` to start the services
+   d.
+Access the ngrok interface at `http://localhost:4040` to find your public URL

+   Note: ngrok is not recommended for production use due to its temporary nature and potential security concerns.

+For production environments, we recommend using a reverse proxy with proper HTTPS configuration.
+This provides better security, performance, and control over your deployment.

 ## Contributing